The secret to the ultimate question of life, the universe, and everything related to completing your outdoor wedding shopping list is …

 Planning an outdoor wedding involves a lot of items to checkoff your list, some of which you may overlook.
-We’ve done the work for you and put together a massively comprehensive list of items you may need for your wedding day.
-Even if you don’t end up using them, they are definitely a good idea to have on standby to avoid any potential unplanned issues that good ol’ mother nature may throw your way.
+We’ve done the work and put together a comprehensive list of items you may need for your wedding day.
+Even if you don’t end up using them, they are definitely a good idea to have on standby to avoid any potential unplanned issues that good ol’ mother nature may throw at you.

 Whether sun, rain, snow, or hail … the wedding show must go on!

 Hosting an outdoor wedding ceremony runs the risk of combating a pesky breeze.
 Mitigate the annoyance by making sure that you have the following items on standby, so that you can keep your beautiful white cotton table clothes, custom printed napkins, and floor length veil in place where they belong!

 A Note on Centerpieces: One thing to keep in mind when choosing centerpieces i to avoid lightweight and top heavy vases that could easily be tipped over by the wind.
 Choose centerpieces with a lower center of gravity, such as potted plants, and opt for including heavier items like fruits and vegetables that will help to hold the arrangements in place.

 Let’s take a look at a few items to help combat wind:

 No one should be stuck on match duty, re-lighting candles all night!
 If you’re lucky enough to snag a wedding venue that allows real candles, stick to glass cylinder candle holders to block the breeze from blowing out all your candles.
 Obviously there is a limit to the wind force that they will withstand, but light them once and they should be good to go for the rest of the reception.

 2. Table Cloth Clips